Blood is never “just blood”.

 The CDC and NIOSH have established guidelines for how blood and biological materials must be treated to render them as harmless as possible.

-- The CDC mandates that pathogens cannot be properly disinfected unless an EPA-rated disinfectant or tuberculocide has been sprayed on clean, hard surfaces.
+- The CDC has determined that pathogens cannot be properly disinfected unless an EPA-rated disinfectant or tuberculocide has been sprayed on clean, hard surfaces.
 Remediation companies cleaning up blood spills must:

 - (a) use EPA-rated chemicals